NSM314/NSM314/README.md

-- 👋 Hi, I’m 牛思淼
+- 👋 Hi, I’m zdmznsm
 - 👀 I’m interested in 1+1
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me simiaoniu@163.com
+- 📫 How to reach me simiaoniu@outlook.com

 <!---
 NSM314/NSM314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.